 To keep water quality, technology and operations in top form and to meet the Safe Drinking Water Act (SDWA) requirements, equipment maintenance and replacement continues to be an ongoing process.
-The Water Plant upgrade that started in 2020 was completed at the end of June 2022.
-The Control Room was moved to the Filter Room in April 2023.
-The Water Plant has also installed a new SCADA (Supervisory Control and Data Acquisition) and is in the process of upgrading the Solids Handling Facility.
+The Solids Handling Facility is currently being upgraded with a new Fan Press and new Waste Lines to improve the disposal of solids that are created during the Water Treatment Process.

-Planned Upgrades for Distribution System Scheduled for 2022.
+Planned Upgrades for Distribution System

+Scheduled for 2023.
 To address the needs of our aging infrastructure, the city has a number of projects identified this year.
 Over 1500 linear feet of water line is being replaced.
 Water Distribution will also replace old valves and fire hydrants throughout the city.
-The City is working with EA engineering to identify all community service lines.
+The City is working with contractors to replace the Distribution Lines.
 The initial inventory will be completed before October 16th, 2024 per 40 CFR 141.90(e).